 - Among the 12% of parents who are also providing unpaid care for an adult, moms spend more time than dads on caregiving activities.
 (Pew Research)

 - Women have higher incidences than men of certain mental health conditions, including anxiety, depression, and eating disorders.
 They also experience more work-related burnout than men.
 (Eaton et al. 2012; academic.oup.com)

-This is why more employers are offering family-friendly benefits, like flexible hours, the ability to work remotely, and easy-to-access wellbeing resources that help them manage the key lifestyle areas of physical fitness, nutrition, sleep, stress, mental health, and even financial wellbeing.
+This is why it's more important than ever for employers to offer family-friendly, easy-to-access wellbeing resources that help all employees manage the key lifestyle areas of physical fitness, nutrition, sleep, stress, mental health, and even financial wellbeing.

 Employers can provide resources to help employees recover from the mind/body stressors they experience at work — and feel their best.
-Don’t miss 3 Reasons to Support Your Stressed-Out Employees with Whole-Person Wellbeing to learn more.
+Don’t miss 3 Reasons to Support Your Stressed-Out Employees with Whole-Person Wellbeing and Bringing Wellbeing to Everyone During the COVID-19 Pandemic to learn more.